madmoizo/sveltekit-t4-repro/README.md

 # Vite plugin tailwindcss cleaner

 ## Why?
-Tailwind v4 as been released and the tailwind vite plugin does not (yet) eliminate dead css (custom properties, keyframes).
+Tailwind v4 as been released and the tailwind vite plugin does not (yet) eliminate dead css.

 ## What does it do?
+- Remove unused custom properties in cascade
 - Remove unused keyframes
-- Remove unused custom properties in cascade
 - Print basic logs

 ## How to use it?